matthiaslang/jackychess/readme.md

 ### Version 0.9.8

+- slightly better move ordering

+### Version 0.9.8.1

-- experimental rewrite of move class and movelist
+- experimental rewrite of move class and movelist (not used yet)
+- experimental aspiration window (not used yet)

+- there seems to be a problem with search not to deliver best move under som circumstands.
+  - seems to happen in endgames, maybe because when detecting draw by repetition or mate it does not set best move...

-# todo
+## todo

 - todo add pseudo rnd opening option to better measure turnaments